Hosting International Students – Juniors

 Every year lots and lots of young people come to the UK to learn English to a good standard.
 English is considered the global language, and London is renowned as a world class education centre and a great place to live and study.
 We’ve noticed that overseas parents are sending their children to the UK to study English at younger and younger ages, to give them a headstart in the rest of their studies or their careers.

 With this in mind, we’re seeing a surge in demand from the 16 & 17 age group.
-For example, in 2017 it is estimated that compared to 2016 there was a .
 Some of these students come for the summer to study English intensively, while others may take on a longer language course.
 We need London hosts families therefore who are willing to accommodate younger guests because the demand is growing so much!

-Here at HFS London, we only place students aged 16 and above.
-Our core age group for all homestay guests therefore is 16-21, with lots of students arriving aged 18 or 19.
+Here at HFS London, we place students aged 10 and above.
+However, our core age group for all homestay guests is 16-21, with lots of students arriving aged 18 or 19.
 Practically there is not much difference between hosting a 16 or 17 year old and an 18 or 19 year old, however there are more legal requirements.
 Anybody under the age of 18 is legally considered a child, so host families have to undergo more stringent checks.
 However, there are many advantages if you’re willing to accommodate under-18s – read below to see why you should consider it.

 Reasons to Host 16 and 17 Year Olds